Skip to content Skip to sidebar Skip to footer

-When I think of getting away, the thing I most want to escape is the cold weather.
+When I typically think of getting away, the thing I most want to escape is the cold weather.

 But what if you enjoy winter?
 What if winter sports are totally your jam?
 Maybe your perfect idea of winter is hopping in a hot tub while snow falls gently overhead.
 (Ok, that doesn’t sound so bad.)

-If you’re ready to fully embrace winter, and you’re not afraid of a little road trip, then stick around.
+If you’re ready to fully embrace winter, and you’re not afraid of a road trip, then stick around.
 This list is most definitely for you.

 Hocking Hills